Amanda Vale: Storylines

 Amanda and Peter marry and everything seems to be going well until Ethan, believed dead by Amanda, arrives at the ceremony and tells everyone to look under their seats.
 The congregation find pictures of Amanda and Ethan in bed together.
 Amanda tries to explain but Peter runs off.
 Amanda becomes depressed and begins drinking heavily, which culminates in her crashing her car and as result is arrest for drink-driving.
 Amanda soon learns the truth about Kelli and Ethan's scheme after overhearing a phone call.
 Kelli follows Amanda and Amanda's car overturns while she tries to get away, and the vehicle explodes and Kelli thinks Amanda been killed but Peter manages to rescue her.
 Kelli is arrested and shows no remorse for her actions.
 Ethan later testifies against her.
 Amanda then reunites with her children and Peter forgives her but is unable to forget what happened.
 Amanda then decides to leave for the city and is later joined by Peter who tells her he wants to be with her and they reunite.

 The following year, when Dan is killed in an abseiling accident in America and his body is flown back to the bay, Amanda and Ryan return for the funeral.
 Amanda supports Leah, but gets into a fight with Jazz Curtis (Rachel Gordon).
 Amanda returns in 2009 for Belle's wedding to Aden Jefferies (Todd Lasance) and she reveals she is pregnant.
 Amanda returns a few months later, with Ryan, to see Belle as she is dying of cancer.
 Amanda is angered by Aden allowing Belle to stay at home, respecting her wishes.
 Amanda calls an ambulance and admits Belle to hospital.
 She contacts a specialist from the city and attempts to prove that Belle is not of sound mind to make decisions of her welfare but Rachel Armstrong (Amy Mathews) over-rules her and Belle is discharged from hospital.
 Amanda later apologises to Belle for interfering and tells her she was just trying to help and states that she is a terrible mother.
 Belle reassures her, telling her that she will be a brilliant mother to her new baby.
 Belle also touches her mother's pregnancy bump and promises to watch over her half-sibling.
 Belle dies that night and Amanda returns to the city, with Ryan, devastated by her daughter's death.

 Reception

-For her portrayal of Amanda, Brisley was nominated for in the Best Bitch category at the 2006 and 2007 Inside Soap Awards respectively.
-A Virgin Media writer stated, "Home and Away's serial temptress Amanda was a known attention-seeker and master manipulator.
+For her portrayal of Amanda, Brisley was nominated for in the "Best Bitch" category at the 2006 and 2007 Inside Soap Awards respectively.
+A Virgin Media writer stated, "Home and Aways serial temptress Amanda was a known attention-seeker and master manipulator.
 She was always quick to find people's weaknesses and use them to her advantage.
 Go girl!"
 Taragh Loughrey-Grant of RTÉ.ie branded the character "scheming and manipulative".